zigpy/zha-device-handlers/CONTRIBUTING.md

 ### Clusters

 Clusters are objects that contain the information (attributes and commands) for individual functions.
-There is the ability to turn the switch on and off, maybe there is energy monitoring, maybe there is the ability to add each switch to an individual group or a scene, etc.
+There is the ability to turn the switch on and off, maybe there is energy monitoring, maybe there is the ability to add each switch to an individual group or a scene, etc. Each of these functions belong to a cluster.

 ### Descriptors